reanahub/reana/docs/architecture.rst

 --------

-REANA system is composed of multiple separated components that permit to define and manage computing cloud resources and that run workflow queues and computing cloud jobs.
+REANA system is composed of multiple separated components that permit to define and manage computing cloud resources that run computational workflows on the cloud.

 .. image:: /_static/reana-architecture.png

-For more information, see :ref:`list_of_components`.
+Please see the list of :ref:`components`.

 Technology
 ----------